Swami Virajananda: Monastic life and contributions

 From 1906 to 1913 Virajananda was the president of the Advaita Ashrama at Mayavati.
 Under his stewardship the ashrama got over the financial difficulties that it was in and the circulation of Prabuddha Bharata also increased.
 He also took up the task of compiling the Complete works of Swami Vivekananda in five volumes.
 He also worked on editing the Life of Swami Vivekananda, by his Eastern and Western disciples, the first such comprehensive biography.
 On this work he was congratulated by Akhandananda, Saradananda, Abhedananda and his brother disciple Shuddhananda.
 He was also appointed as a trustee of Ramakrishna Math and a member of the governing body of Ramakrishna Mission in 1906.
 In 1913 he set up a retreat in the Himalayan foothills and named the place as Shyamala Tal.
 He set up the Vivekananda Ashrama there.
 Here he continued his spiritual practices and also worked on the biography of Vivekananda.
 He also established the Ramakrishna Home of Service here.
 He also served as the secretary of the organising committee of the first convention of the monks of the Ramakrishna order in 1926 in Belur Math.
 He helped the Ramakrishna Order to tide over a major crisis in 1929 and temporarily took charge of Ramakrishna Math at Baghbazar (Mother's House or Udbodhan House) and Sister Nivedita Girls' School.
 He served as a secretary of the Ramakrishna Order for a year in 1930 and was again appointed Secretary in 1934.
 During his secretaryship he helped in organising the Sri Ramakrishna Birth Centenary Celebration and the Parliament of world Religions in Calcutta in 1937.

 He was elected as the vice-president of the Ramakrishna order in 1938 and was also elected as the President in December 1938 when his brother disciple Shuddhananda died in October 1938.
 He used to call himself the Chief Monastic Servant of the order.
 He dreamt of a Vivekananda University and was the inspiration behind the founding of the two educational institutions in Belur Math, Belur Vidyamandir and Sarada Pitha.
 The foundation for the first college of Ramakrishna Mission was laid on 31 January 1940 under his guidance.
 Even after becoming president of the order, he would spend a few months every year in Shyamal Tal in the Himalayas.
 The last year of his life was spent at Belur Math.

 Last years

 After assuming the responsibility of the Presidency, he suffered from heart and liver problems, and various ailments of old age.
-He attained Mahasamadhi on 30 May 1951.
+He died on 30 May 1951.